Lemonvita logo

 Tip

-If you are biotin-deficient, supplementation will help.
-If you are not deficient — and most adults with varied diets are not — biotin supplementation alone is unlikely to produce meaningful improvement in hair density or growth.
+If you are biotin-deficient, supplementation helps.
+If you are not — and adults with varied diets mostly are not — biotin alone is unlikely to produce meaningful change in hair density or growth.

 References